dlllonb/drone-project/ground/README.md

 - Encoder behavior depends on the hardware register configuration and may operate in either continuously increasing or modulo-wrapping mode depending on settings.
 - Large GIF outputs can quickly consume disk space and may exceed GitHub’s file size limits.
 - Processing with ROI overlays and GIF generation can significantly increase runtime and output size.
+- Short hardware integration runs may produce too few frames for a meaningful Fourier fit, even if the acquisition and processing pipeline succeeds.
+- Integration test outputs can be large; they are written under `test/test_runs/` and should not be committed.

 ---